A Simple Algorithm for Consistent Query Answering under Primary Keys: Lower bounds

 \AP Let $\vars(\Aplus) =~\bigcup_{B \in \Aplus} \vars(B)$.
 Given two "atoms" $A$ and $B$ of $q$ we say that $A$ ""attacks"" $B$ if there exists a sequence $F_0,F_1,\dotsc, F_n$ of "atoms" of $q$ and $x_1,x_2,\dotsc,x_n$ of variables not in $\vars(\Aplus)$ such that $A=F_0, B=F_n$ and for all $i>0$, $x_i$ is a variable occurring both in $F_{i-1}$ and $F_i$. \AP The "attack" from $A$ to $B$ is said to be ""weak@weak attack"" if $B$ is "$\Gamma$-determined" by $A$.
 The ""attack graph"" of $q$ and $\Gamma$ is the graph whose vertices are the "atoms" of $q$ and whose edges are the "attacks". \AP A cycle in this graph is ""weak@weak cycle"" if all the "attacks" involved are "weak@weak attack", otherwise it is a \reintro{strong cycle}.

 The dichotomy result of~\cite{DBLP:journals/tods/KoutrisW17} can be stated as:

-\begin{thm}\cite[Theorem~3.2]{DBLP:journals/tods/KoutrisW17} Let $q$ be a "self-join-free query" and $\Gamma$ a set of "primary key constraints".
-If every cycle in the "attack graph" of $q$ and $\Gamma$ is "weak@weak cycle", then $\certain(q)$ can be computed in polynomial time; otherwise $\certain(q)$ is \conp-complete. \end{thm}
+\begin{thmC}[{\cite[Theorem~3.2]{DBLP:journals/tods/KoutrisW17}}] Let $q$ be a "self-join-free query" and $\Gamma$ a set of "primary key constraints".
+If every cycle in the "attack graph" of $q$ and $\Gamma$ is "weak@weak cycle", then $\certain(q)$ can be computed in polynomial time; otherwise $\certain(q)$ is \conp-complete. \end{thmC}

 We prove that if the "attack graph" of $q$ and $\Gamma$ contains only "weak cycles", then $\HP$ holds.
-It then follows from \Cref{thm-dichotomy-sjf} then whenever $q\models\lnot\HP$ then $\certain(q)$ is \conp-hard as desired.
+It then follows from \Cref{thm-dichotomy-sjf} then whenever $q\not\models\HP$ then $\certain(q)$ is \conp-hard as desired: